KiarTV/KiarTV-Discord-Bot/README.md

    - Use Slash Commands
    - Embed Links
    - Read Message History
+   - Create Public Threads (for thread support)
+   - Manage Messages (for `/update` command to clear channels/threads)
 4. Copy the generated URL and invite the bot to your server

 ### 3. Environment Configuration